Drug interactions between Ibuprofen PMR and lorazepam

 Interactions between your drugs

-A total of 449 drugs (1705 brand and generic names) are known to interact with Ibuprofen PMR.
+A total of 466 drugs are known to interact with Ibuprofen PMR.

 - Ibuprofen PMR is in the drug class Nonsteroidal anti-inflammatory drugs.